 Social Work» open the printable degree» search for more Areas of Study

-Social workers are concerned with the personal and social relationships between individuals, families, groups, organisations and communities.
-They seek to relieve distress, redress inequality, promote social justice and participate in the processes of social change which remove structural disadvantage and create opportunities for people to achieve their own goals.
-Social Workers are passionate and knowledgeable advocates for positive change.
+The Bachelor of Social Work is concerned with the personal and social relationships between individuals, families, groups, organisations and communities.
+Imparted will be the skills and knowledge relevant for methods to relieve distress, redress inequality, promote social justice and participate in the processes of social change which remove structural disadvantage and create opportunities for people to achieve their own goals.
+Compulsory professional placements provide a means for students to gain first-hand experience.

 There is a compulsory 70 day placement in the third and fourth year of the degree.